Meta product manager interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 PMs work with a range of different collaborators: engineers, designers, data analysts, etc. They need to be able to motivate their team, resolve conflicts, drive alignment, build relationships, and work with others.

-This is the part of the interview where you really want to show that you've got drive and empathy.
+This is the part of the interview where you want to show that you have drive and empathy.
 Here are a few of the skills that Meta is looking for during the leadership & drive interview:

 - How you earn trust and take ownership